-Withhold All For All Except To withhold authority to vote for nominee(s), mark "For All Excep number(s) of the nominee(s) on The Board of Directors recommends you vote FOR the following: 0 0 0 1.
-Election of Directors Nominees 01 Todd M. Hornbeck 02 Patricia B. Melcher 03 Nicholas L. Swyka, J r.
-For Against Abstain The Board of Directors recommends you vote FOR proposals 2. and 3.
-To ratify the reappointment of Ernst & Young LLP as the Company's independent reg for the fiscal year 2014. istered public a ccountants and d auditors 0 0 0 3.
-To approve, on a non-binding advisory basis, the compensation of the Company's na med executive officers as set forth in the proxy statement.
-0 0 0 NOTE: Such other business as may properly come before the meeting or any adjournme nt thereof.
-For address change/comments, mark here.
-0 (see reverse for instructions) Yes No Please indicate if you plan to attend this meeting 0 0 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, execut owners should each sign personally.
+For All Withhold All For All Except To withhold authority to vote for a nominee(s), mark "For All Except number(s) of the nominee(s) on the nominee(s) on the nominee(s) of the nominee(s) on the nominee(s) of th " and wri te the The Board of Directors recommends you vote FOR the following: 0 0 0 1.
+Election of Directors Nominees 01 Bruce W. Hunt 02 Kevin O. Meyers 03 Bernie W. Stewart For Against Abstain The Board of Directors recommends you vote FOR proposals 2 and 3.
+2. To ratify the reappointment of Ernst & Young LLP as the Company's independent registerer for the fiscal year 2016. d public accountants a and auditors o 0 0 3.
+To approve, on a non-binding advisory basis, the compensation of the Company's named ε the proxy statement. executiv e officers as s et forth in 0 0 0 address change/comments, mark here. reverse for instructions) Yes No 0 Plea ise indicate if you plan to attend this meeting 0 0 own use sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, admers should each sign personally.
 All holders must sign.
-If a corporation or partnership or, administrato , please sign in or, or other fidu full corporate ciary, please (or partnership give full title as such.
-Joint o name, by authorized officer.] l Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnership, please name, by authorized officer.
+Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Annual Report is/are available at www.proxyvote.com.
+w.proxyvote.com.

+HORNBECK OFFSHORE SERVICES, INC.

+ANNUAL MEETING OF STOCKHOLDERS

+JUNE 16, 2016

-HORNBECK OFFSHORE SERVICES, INC. ANNUAL MEETING OF STOCKHOLDERS JUNE 19, 2014 THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS
+THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS

-The stockholder(s) hereby appoint(s) James O. Harp, Jr. and Paul M. Ordogne, or either of them, as proxies, with full powers of substitution, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Hornbeck Offshore Services, Inc. that the stockholder(s) are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 a.m.
-Central Time on June 19, 2014, at the Hornbeck Offshore Services, Inc. corporate training room located at 103 Northpark Boulevard, Suite 135, in Covington, Louisiana 70433 and any adjournment or postponement thereof.
+wers of s ares of C ockholde holder(s) hereby appoint(s) Todd M. Hornbeck, James O. Harp, Jr. and Mark S. Myrtue, or an substitution, and hereby authorizes them to represent and to vote, as designated on the reve Common Stock of Hornbeck Offshore Services, Inc. that the stockholder(s) are entitled to voters to be held at 9:00 a.m.
+Central Time on June 16, 2016, at the Hornbeck Offshore Services 103 Northpark Boulevard, Covington, Louisiana 70433 and any adjournment or postponement. erse side of this ballot, all of the ote at the Annual Meeting of es, Inc. corporate training room

-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOLDER(S).
-IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES LISTED ON THE REVERSE SIDE FOR THE BOARD OF DIRECTORS, AND FOR PROPOSALS 2 AND 3.
+RECTION DXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEER THE BOARD OF DIRECTORS, AND FOR PROPOSALS 2 AND 3.

-PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE.
+PLEASI SE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENC LOSED REPLY ENVELOPE.

-Address change/comments:
+Addr lress change/comments:

-(If you noted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.)